APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-Named by Time magazine as one of the “Top 100 Scientists and Thinkers,” Dr. Roubini earned international prominence for his accurate prediction of the 2008 global financial crisis—an achievement that cemented his reputation as one of the most influential and forward-looking voices in economics.
+Recognized by Time magazine as one of the “Top 100 Scientists and Thinkers” shaping our world, Dr. Roubini is best known for his early and accurate prediction of the 2008 global financial crisis, earning him a reputation as a rare voice of foresight in uncertain times.

 Speaker Videos